ManiacUrgency42/csha-ai-agent/README.md

 We leverage LangChain’s prompt templates to assemble the messages sent to the language model.
 These templates are both modular and reusable, so you can dynamically switch to a new prompt template, insert the user’s query, and any contextual information before invoking the LLM for the final response.

-> **Note:** Context engineering techniques such as defining the system role, adding delimiters, and providing example I/Os were used to improve the LLM’s response.
+> **Note (More Advanced):** Context engineering techniques such as defining the system role, adding delimiters, and providing example I/Os were used to improve the LLM’s response.
 Better context engineering lets less powerful, lower-cost models match the performance of more expensive ones.

 ## 4 Generation

+The final step of RAG is AI response generation.
+The completed prompt template is sent to an API (e.g. OpenAI’s API), which passes it as input to the AI model, and the model’s output is returned to the user.

 ### 4.1 Models